Do you know what it takes to qualify as a Master Grower?

 What is a Master Grower Job?

 Master Growers oversee cannabis production.
 These positions are fantastic opportunities for horticultural experts to join a thriving business in a booming industry.

 Master growers must have a great depth and breadth of knowledge about the cannabis plant and experience in plant production.
-They need to understand the different needs of cannabis strain and be able to identify and respond to issues that arise during cultivation, and be able to take charge in your grow's cannabis strain selection.
+They need to be able to understand the different needs of cannabis strain, be able to identify and respond to issues that arise during cultivation, and be able to take charge in your grow's cannabis strain selection.

 Master growers also need to be able to manage budgets, develop cultivation systems, and keep production on a planned schedule.

 Some other duties that Master Growers need to be capable of include:

 - Maintaining and managing environmental factors such as lighting, pH, nutrients, and temperature